Frangidha/History-project/README.md

 Links on all pages navigated to the correct pages as exptected.

-Footer Social Media Icons / Links
+<h4>Footer Social Media Icons / Links</h4>

-Testing was performed on the Font Awesome Social Media icons in the footer to ensure that each one opened in a new tab and that each one had a hover affect of the orange branding color.
+Testing was performed on the Font Awesome Social Media icons in the footer to ensure that each one opened in a new tab.

-Each item opened a new tab when clicked as expected and correct hover color was present.
+Each item opened a new tab when clicked as expected.

 Footer bibliography

 the footer was made with APA sourcing to the actual text/content creators.

-</h4>Validator Testing</h4>
+<h4>Validator Testing</h4>
 <ul>
 <li>HTML</li>
 <p>No errors were returned when passing through the official W3C validator</p>